theothernt/AerialViews/README.md

 ## Where to download Apple videos for offline/local playback

-Please [visit this web page to download download the tvOS 15 videos](https://aerial-videos.netlify.app/) supported by this screensaver.
+Please [visit this web page to download the tvOS 15 videos](https://aerial-videos.netlify.app/) supported by this screensaver.

 ## HDR videos don't seem to play, I only see black screen...